Clinical Psychology Degree Information

 Online Psychology Curriculum

 Many universities offer online psychology programs, providing students with the equivalent foundation in psychology that traditional on-campus students receive.
-Besides psychology courses, most psychology programs offer statistics, experimental methods and research design courses as most graduate programs in psychology require these classes.
+Besides psychology courses, most programs offer statistics, experimental methods and research design courses as most graduate programs in psychology require these classes.
 Abnormal psychology, developmental psychology and personality are offered as is training in psychological testing and assessment.

 A bachelor’s degree in psychology can lead to a variety of entry-level positions in directly or indirectly related fields such as social work, case management or market research.
 Or it can prepare a student for further graduate study for a master’s or doctorate.
 While the federal government does hire people with a bachelor’s in psychology if they have completed 24 semester hours and at least one statistic’s course, the competition for these positions is fierce.
-Many people with a bachelor’s in psychology find jobs in career counseling, substance abuse rehabilitation or psychiatric technician or in unrelated fields.
+Many people with a bachelor’s find jobs in career counseling, substance abuse rehabilitation or psychiatric technician or in unrelated fields.

 Earning a master’s degree in psychology opens up further job prospects for someone wishing to work in this field.
 A master’s degree requires a further two to three years of graduate level work.
 Training at this level usually focuses on treatment and theory rather than research, often emphasizing school, family or couples counseling.
 Master’s level work requires students to perform in clinical practice under the supervision of a licensed clinical psychologist.
 While many students will go on to get their doctorate, many also go directly into practice as a marriage and family therapist, licensed professional counselor or licensed psychological associate.